DropsMJay/Megaman7LC2Localization/README.md

 ## Requirements

 - *Mega Man Legacy Collection 2* (Steam). version / Steam build you tested.**
-- An ASI loader, because the built DLL is used as an `.asi` plugin.
+- An ASI loader, because the built DLL is used as an `.asi` plugin. (d3d11.dll recommended)

 **Important:** the mod hooks fixed addresses inside `MMLC2.exe`.
 It only works with the game build it was made for, and a game update can break it.